-An employee temporarily assigned by the Employer to a position with a rate of pay lower than her regular rate of pay shall maintain her regular rate of pay.
+An employee temporarily assigned by the Employer to a position with a rate of pay lower than the employee's regular rate of pay shall maintain the employee's regular rate of pay.

 25.4 Vehicle Allowance

 (a) Vehicle allowance for all kilometres travelled on the Employer's business shall be paid to employees who are required to use their own vehicles in the performance of their duties.